Klipper3d/klipper/docs/Example_Configs.md

       display.
 If the board has a specific hardware port to facilitate an optional peripheral (eg, a bltouch port) then one can add a "commented out" config section for the given device.
+   2. Do not specify `pressure_advance` in an example config, as that value is specific to the filament, not the printer hardware.
+      Similarly, do not specify `max_extrude_only_velocity` nor
+      `max_extrude_only_accel` settings.
+   3. Do not specify a config section containing a host path or host hardware.
+For example, do not specify `[virtual_sdcard]` nor `[temperature_host]` config sections.
+   4. Only define macros that utilize functionality specific to the given printer or to define g-codes that are commonly emitted by slicers configured for the given printer.
-5. Where possible, it is best to use the same wording, phrasing, and indentation as the existing config files.
+6. Where possible, it is best to use the same wording, phrasing, indentation, and section ordering as the existing config files.
    1. The top of each config file should list the type of micro-controller the user should select during "make menuconfig".
 It should also have a reference to